abhi91420/abhi91420.github.io/index.md

 ### Motive

 <blockquote>
-It is interesting how a problem can be solved using computers and what we can create in the modern days using the resources avaiable to the open world is truly overwhelming, I intend to absorb a considerable portion of this overwhelming knowledge to become a developer I believe there are a lot more things in our lives that can be done much better through technology like automating simple things to eliminate human repetition.
+It is interesting how a problem can be solved using computers. what we can create in the modern days using the resources available to the open world is truly overwhelming, I intend to absorb a considerable portion of this overwhelming knowledge to become a developer I believe there are a lot more things in our lives that can be done much better through technology like automating simple things to eliminate human repetition.
 </blockquote>

 ### **Work Interests**